The Governing body, in conjunction with the Headmaster, sets out the aims of the College and ensures that they are met.

 Colin has taught in maintained and independent schools in age range form 3-18 in the United kingdom and New Zealand.
 Having previously been Headmaster of Great Walstead he then moved to Bedales Prep where he has been Head for the past 6 years.
 A graduate of Waikato University (New Zealand) where he gained Bachelor of Education and Diploma of Teaching.
 He has also gained the qualification of Professional Practice, Boarding Management – Honours level from Roehampton University.
 Presently completing ILM Level 7 Certificate for Executive Coaches and Mentors through the Institute of Leadership and Management (ILM).
 He also holds the national Qualification of Headship (NPQH).
 He has been a Director of Itrust – the Independent Association of Prep Schools (IAPS)’ Charitable arm and been a Director of the IAPS.
 He currently sits on the Advisory Board of IAPS and the Education Committee.

 Sophie was appointed as a governor in 2020.
 Having previously worked at Ardingly Prep, she moved to Croydon High GDST where she was first Head of Junior School and now has responsibility for Sixth Form.
-A graduate of Exeter University, where she gained a 1st class degree in Education and Maths, she has enjoyed a career in teaching where she has experienced both state and independent schools, girls only and co-ed and taught from Pre Prep to Sixth Form.
+A graduate of Exeter University, where she gained a first class degree in Education and Maths, she has enjoyed a career in teaching where she has experienced both state and independent schools, girls only and co-ed, as well as teaching from Pre Prep to Sixth Form.

 Appointed 2015